 Above all, the leather of the seats features the classic triple stripe of Adidas.

-Nigo, the founder of BAPE, has a long history of outrageous cars, whether a pink Bugatti or a camouflage-laden Ferrari 458 Italia.
+Nigo, the founder of a streetwear brand, BAPE, has a long history of outrageous cars, whether a pink Bugatti or a camouflage-laden Ferrari 458 Italia.

 However, his most disruptive car was a 1954 Mercedes-Benz 300S, retrofitted with a modern 6.0-liter V8 under the hood and camouflage print that seemed particularly aeronautical given the gullwing doors.

 Produced directly by AMG, this model is a re-issue of the classic SL 300 ‘Gullwing’ of 1954;

 The project was initially designed for the Sultan of Brunei, and six cars were sent to it to be included in the massive royal collection.